 There is no doubt that pasta has always been and remains the heart of Italian cuisine.
 Margherita, a friendly 90-year old lady, initiated me into the secrets of making tagliatelle.
 My colleagues at work, all of them great cooks, entrusted me with their tips and tricks for preparing pici (typical hand-rolled noodles from Central Italy), ragù (meat sauce) and other delicacies.

-In small groups (four to six persons), together we will prepare focaccia and tagliatelle, then enjoy these treats while tasting the wines of the estate.
+In small groups (four to seven persons), together we will prepare focaccia and tagliatelle, then enjoy these treats while tasting the wines of the estate.
 This is a wonderful opportunity to discover these basics of nutrition in a different setting, a unique occasion to discuss the colour and taste of life, and the fascinating connections between wine and food.

 The workshop includes:

-· The preparation of focaccia and tagliatelle
+· The preparation of focaccia and fresh pasta

 · A menu composed of :